YoussefKhaled10/Medical-RAG/README.md

 | Relational database | PostgreSQL |
 | Vector search | pgvector |

-The multilingual embedding model enables cross-language retrieval, including Arabic questions over English source material.
+The multilingual embedding model allows questions in one language to retrieve relevant passages written in another language.

-PostgreSQL stores the source text and metadata, while pgvector stores the corresponding embedding vectors.

 ## Hybrid Retrieval